FikaWorks/website/content/how-we-deliver/platform-readiness-assessment/index.md

 description = 'We deliver as-built documentation and walk your team through it.'
 +++

-The Platform Readiness Service offers comprehensive validation, assessment, and optimization recommendations for establishing an optimal cloud-native platform across private, public, or hybrid cloud infrastructures.
+The Platform Readiness Assessment offers comprehensive validation, assessment, and optimisation recommendations for establishing an optimal cloud-native platform across private, public, or hybrid cloud infrastructures.

-This service utilizes a structured, interview-based methodology to thoroughly review your current technological landscape.
+This service utilises a structured, interview-based methodology to thoroughly review your current technological landscape.

 The outcome is a detailed, expert assessment report, which includes specific,